Diving in Riviera Maya

 Electricity, Telephone and Internet Access

-country code for the Yucatan is 52 and direct dial service is fast and clear.
-Check with your service provider for long distance/roaming information and costs.
-Internet service is available at most hotels and internet cafes.
+country code for the Yucatan is 52.
+Check with your service provider for long distance plans.
+Internet service is available at many hotels, restaurants, bars and shops.

 Language & Currency

-The Riviera Maya is a growing area in coastal mainland Mexico in the state of Quintana Roo.
+The Riviera Maya is one of the fastest growing areas in Mexico, located in the state of Quintana Roo.
 Situated north of Cancun, on the northeast coast of the Yucatan Peninsula, this area includes the areas north of Cancun City including Playa del Carmen, Tulum, Puerto Morelos, and Felipe Carrillo Puerto which is 40 kilometers to the south of Tulum.
-This region is approximately 86 miles long As this is such a large area, approximately 86 miles long
+This region is approximately 86 miles long.

 The Riviera Maya encompasses a large area with a population estimated around 150,000, with cities like Playa del Carmen with a population of 118,570 and Tulum with a population of 18,370.